jmshearer/Google-Identity-Services-Sign-In/readme.md

 Google Identity Services Login Demo
 ===================================

-This demonstrates three methods for signing in with Google Identity Services.
-Aditional information can be found at [https://developers.google.com/identity](https://developers.google.com/identity)
+This demonstrates three methods for signing in with Google Identity Services with PHP.
+Additional information can be found at [https://developers.google.com/identity](https://developers.google.com/identity)

 Getting Started
 ---------------